 I will be in our private Facebook group daily (minus most weekends and holiday), to check-in on you.

-What happens if you continue to fight with your kids to eat more than they want?
+What happens if you continue to fight with your kids to eat?

 Picky eating may not just go away on its own with age, especially if your child has an undiagnosed and treated oral or sensory issue.
 Only half of picky eaters recover without support.

 In the end, the End Picky Eating method will save you countless hours of fighting with your kids at the table, worry and stress.
 And it will help establish a healthy relationship with food (and each other!) for your whole family.